agentejo/cockpit-docs/reference/docker/index.md

 For larger projects you may find you want to use mongoDB over the built-in SQLite.
 To do this, you’ll need to set up some environment variables in your container as well as include a custom `config.php` file that picks up these variables.

-Workinge example custom config.php file that picks up environment variables from your container:
+Working example custom config.php file that picks up environment variables from your container:

 ```
 <?php